CloudThrill/vllm-production-stack-terraform/aws/eks-s3-mount/README.md

 ## 4. The multi-recplicas vLLM "Squeeze" [`gpu-tinyllama-light-ingress-s3.tpl`](./gpu-tinyllama-light-ingress-s3.tpl)
-To run 2 small replicas (like TinyLlama 1B/3B) on a single 24GB NVIDIA L4, we alter the standard Helm values.
-We remove the K8s hardware lock, force the pod onto the GPU node, and partition the VRAM.
+To run 2 replicas (TinyLlama 1B/3B) on a single 24GB NVIDIA L4, we remove the K8s hardware lock to allow the VRAM to be partitioned safely.

 ```yaml
 # gpu-tinyllama-light-ingress-s3.tpl snippet